-Nothing says “Cascadia summer” like a line-up of shivering, dripping-wet kids.
-So I created a list of water parks large and small, indoor and outdoor, westside (cool) and eastside (dry, hot) to keep the kids chilled-out this summer.
+Nothing says “Cascadia summer” like a line-up of shivering kids waiting for the water park slides.
+So I created a list of Pacific Northwest water parks large and small, indoor and outdoor, Westside (cooler) and Eastside (dry, hot) to keep the kids chilled-out this summer.
 Do you have a favorite?

 Washington Water Parks